 In recent times, Quercetin has grown in popularity from a lesser known supplement to one of high demand, and rightly so...
 Quercetin is one of the most powerful and abundant flavonoids consumed in the human diet.
 So what exactly is Quercetin?

 Quercetin is actually a pigment that belongs to a group of compounds found in plants called flavonoids.
 It is found in a wide variety of fruits and vegetables and accounts for 75% of our daily flavonoid intake.
 Foods rich in quercetin include onions, apples, berries, citrus fruits, grapes, kale, buckwheat, broccoli, tomatoes, black tea and red wine.
-The concentration of Quercetin can however differs not only from plant to plant, but also depending on the part of the plant used, as well as the country it is grown in.
-Onion-derived Quercetin, for example, is known to have a higher bioavailability than Quercetin derived from apples.
+The concentration of Quercetin can differ depending on the type of plant; which part of the plant is used; as well as its country of origin.

 Quercetin is one of the most abundant antioxidants available in the human diet with an estimated average daily dietary intake between 10-100 mg daily.
 Antioxidants are compounds that are able to bind to free radicals in the body and effectively neutralise them.
 Free radicals are unstable molecules that can be found in our body and, if left to multiply, they can cause cellular damage.
-Free radical damage has been linked to a multitude of chronic conditions including cancer, diabetes and heart disease.
 Quercetin has been found to be more powerful as an antioxidant than vitamins C and E.

-Quercetin has been found to exhibit immunomodulatory properties meaning it can positively influence immune function.
+Quercetin has been found to exhibit immunomodulatory properties and may positively influence immune function.
 It appears to stimulate T-helper cells that produce Th-1-derived Interferon-y (IFN-y) while down-regulating Th2-derived Interleukin-4.
-T-helper cells are said to be the most important cells in adaptive immunity, as they help to activate B cells, secrete antibodies, assist macrophages to destroy ingested microbes and also activate cytotoxic T cells that kill infected target cells.
-Adaptive immunity is often referred to as the acquired immune system and helps to eliminate pathogens or prevent their pathogenic growth.
+T-helper cells are said to be the most important cells in adaptive immunity, as they help to activate B cells, secrete antibodies, and assist macrophages (a type of white blood cell) - all of which may help support the immune system to fight illness.
+Adaptive immunity is often referred to as the acquired immune system.

-Interestingly, research also suggests that co-administration of vitamin C with Quercetin exerts a synergistic antiviral action due to the capacity of ascorbic acid (vitamin c) to recycle Quercetin into its active form, thereby increasing its effectiveness.
-Research has also found that Quercetin might exhibit direct antiviral properties by significantly reducing formation of plaque by RNA and DNA viruses by exerting anti-infective and anti-replicative properties.
+Interestingly, research also suggests that co-administration of vitamin C with Quercetin exerts a synergistic action due to the capacity of ascorbic acid (vitamin c) to recycle Quercetin into its active form, thereby increasing its bioavailability.